AzureCloudWorkshops/ACW-ParseExcelToCosmosDB/walkthroughs/05-RecreatingTheSameSolutionWithSDKCode.md

     var fileToParse = GetFileToParse(url, log);
     ```

+    >**Reminder:** If you are uncertain about the code as per above, review the solution files in the repository.

 1. Parse the file.

     The code to parse the file is already in place.
 Make a call similar to the way the bindings function called to the parsefile to parse the byte[] and create a list of movie objects: